Intellectual disability can be genetic or the result of a disorder that interferes with brain development.

 Proper prenatal care lowers the risk of having a child with ID.
 Folate (folic acid) Vitamins , a vitamin supplement taken before conception and early in pregnancy, can help prevent certain kinds of brain abnormalities, especially neural tube defects Neural Tube Defects and Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
 Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.
 The... read more .

-Advances in the practices of labor and delivery and in the care of premature infants have helped to reduce the rate of ID related to prematurity Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more .
+Advances in the practices of labor and delivery and in the care of premature infants have helped to reduce the rate of ID related to prematurity Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more .

-A few conditions, such as hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more and severe Rh incompatibility Rh Incompatibility Rh incompatibility occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.
+A few conditions, such as hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more and severe Rh incompatibility Hemolytic Disease of the Fetus and Newborn Rh incompatibility occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.
 Rh incompatibility can result in destruction of the fetus’s red blood cells, sometimes... read more , may be treated during pregnancy.
 Most conditions, however, cannot be treated, and early recognition can serve only to prepare the parents and allow them to consider the option of abortion Abortion Induced abortion is the intentional ending of a pregnancy by surgery or drugs.
 A pregnancy may be ended by surgically removing the contents of the uterus or by taking certain drugs.
 Complications... read more .